MagicStack/MagicPython/README.md

 This is meant to be a drop-in replacement for the default Python package.

+In Atom, install the "MagicPython" package.

+In Sublime Text you can install "MagicPython" via "Package Control", or
+manually:

 - copy the MagicPython package into the Sublime user packages directory
 - disable Python package
 - enjoy